Biswajeet7102/Payment_Analysis_Sysytem/README.md

     - View categorized expenditures and track spending patterns over time.
     - Select date ranges for detailed analysis between specific periods.

+3. SQL Backend:
+    - A robust SQL backend stores essential payment information.
+    - Fields include the date of the payment, category of payment, and amount.
+    - Facilitates efficient retrieval and management of payment data.

 ### Installation

 Follow these steps to set up the project locally: